lawrennd/old_talks/_ml/includes/naive-bayes.md

     return np.exp(log_positive + np.log(prior))/(np.exp(log_positive + np.log(prior)) + np.exp(log_negative + np.log(1-prior)))}

-Now we are in a position to make the predictions for the test data.
+\notes{Now we are in a position to make the predictions for the test data.}

 \code{p_y = predict(X_test, Gaussian, Bernoulli, prior)}

-We can test the quality of the predictions in the following way.
+\notes{We can test the quality of the predictions in the following way.
 Firstly, we can threshold our probabilities at 0.5, allocating points with greater than 50% probability of membership of the positive class to the positive class.
 We can then compare to the true values, and see how many of these values we got correct.
-This is our total number correct.
+This is our total number correct.}

 \code{correct = y_test.eq(p_y>0.5)
 total_correct = sum(correct)
 print("Total correct", total_correct, " out of ", len(y_test), "which is", float(total_correct)/len(y_test), "%")}

-We can also now plot the [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix).
+\notes{We can also now plot the [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix).
 A confusion matrix tells us where we are making mistakes.
 Along the diagonal it stores the *true positives*, the points that were positive class that we classified correctly, and the *true negatives*, the points that were negative class and that we classified correctly.
 The off diagonal terms contain the false positives and the false negatives.
-Along the rows of the matrix we place the actual class, and along the columns we place our predicted class.
+Along the rows of the matrix we place the actual class, and along the columns we place our predicted class.}

 \code{confusion_matrix = pd.DataFrame(data=np.zeros((2,2)),
                                 columns=['predicted not R-rated', 'predicted R-rated'],